-During the year ended December 31, 2022, the Organization entered into seven operating lease agreements for office spaces in Missoula, Montana under noncancelable operating leases.
+During the years ended December 31, 2023 and 2022, the Organization leased five and seven office spaces, respectively, under noncancelable operating leases.
 All leases are for a term for two years maturing in May 2024.
 Each lease has an option to renew for two additional years after the expiration of the lease.
 If the Organization, did not renew but wanted to remain in the leased space, the lease will convert to month to month.
-The total monthly payment for all leased office spaces as of December 31, 2022 was \$5,075.
-Total rent expense recognized on these operating leases in the statement of functional expenses was \$67,525 for the year ended December 31, 2022.
+Options to renew expected to be exercised have been included in the calculation of the lease liability for three of the leases in effect as of December 31, 2023.
+The total monthly payment for all leased office spaces as of December 31, 2023 and 2022 was \$3,610.
+Total rent expense recognized on these operating leases in the statement of functional expenses was \$46,909 and \$67,525 for the years ended December 31, 2023 and 2022, respectively.

-The right-of-use asset obtained in exchange for lease obligations is shown on the following page as of December 31:
+The right-of-use asset obtained in exchange for lease obligations is as follows as of December 31: